 For larger projects, you may use a pressure washer.
 Make sure to keep the pipe 6 inches away from the surface as it may damage the wooden fiber.

 Step 2: Dry the wood surface completely

 The second step is crucial but time-consuming.
 Treated wood may take weeks or even months to dry completely.
 Never expect it would dry overnight.
 Depending mostly on the type of wood and weather conditions, drying time varies.
 It may take enough to dry in moist and rainy areas.
 You need to wait otherwise if you paint without drying, it will not stay longer.

-To get the best result, carpenters mostly use hot air gun for large projects.
+To get the best result, carpenters mostly use hot air guns for large projects.

-Knowing wood is completely dry up for use is no less than a guessing game.
+Knowing wood is completely dried up for use is no less than a guessing game.

 A simple way is to pour water on the top of a bare wooden piece.
 If water does not soak in then it means wood is too wet to paint.
 But if water starts to soak in easily then the wood is dry enough to absorb paint.

 Other methods to test wood dryness are through moisture meter.
 Using such tools would boost accuracy and adhesion which is essential to endure paint.